US diplomat apologizes for using the word 'animalistic' in reference to Lebanese reporters

 He added, “I should have been more generous with my time and more tolerant myself.”

-Barrack’s visit came after Israeli Prime Minister Benjamin Netanyahu said Israeli forces could begin withdrawing from territory they hold in southern Lebanon after the Lebanese government’s decided to disarm Hezbollah.
-When, how and in what order the Hezbollah disarmament in Israeli withdrawal would take place remain in dispute.
+Barrack’s visit came after Israeli Prime Minister Benjamin Netanyahu said Israeli forces could begin withdrawing from territory they hold in southern Lebanon after the Lebanese government’s decision to disarm Hezbollah.
+When, how and in what order the Hezbollah disarmament and Israeli withdrawal would take place remain in dispute.

 The Israeli army on Thursday launched airstrikes in southern Lebanon that it said were targeting “terrorist infrastructure and a rocket platform” belonging to Hezbollah.